inBeat/inbeat-website/content/top-influencers/instagram/architecture/italy/_index.md

 ---
-title: Top 10 Architecture Instagram Influencers In Italy In 2022
+title: Top 10 Architecture Instagram Influencers In Italy In 2023
 description: >-
-  Find top architecture Instagram influencers in Italy in 2022.
-Most popular hashtags: #italy #italia #ig #mountains.
+  Find top architecture Instagram influencers in Italy in 2023.
+Most popular hashtags: #italy #ig #lonelyplanet #italiainunoscatto.
 platform: Instagram
-hits: 758
+hits: 627
-text_top: Analyze the top-rated Instagram profiles on inBeat.
+text_top: Discover the best Instagram accounts on inBeat.
-text_bottom: Our database aggregates 758 Instagram influencers like this in Italy for you to contact.
+text_bottom: inBeat has 627 Instagram influencers like this in Italy for you to pitch.
 profiles:
   - username: "archepidemic26"
     fullname: >-